 Either of these methods will launch the same tool and give you the same options.
 As I mentioned above, I’m glad I know both methods because there have been times when “Main Menu” did not appear within my menu for some reason.
 This way you’re always able to find it.

-4 Responses to “Edit The Applications Menu With Two-Clicks : Ubuntu 8.04”
+8 thoughts on “Edit The Applications Menu With Two-Clicks : Ubuntu 8.04

 For some bizarre reason, either of the two approaches yields no result.
 Do you know the name of the process that gets kicked off so that I can see if it’s even in ‘ps aux’